imjarp/outlines/books/50quickideas.md

  - Ability: the person evaluates whether the action is feasible given the current context
  - Timing: the person judges whether they should act now or later

+#### Set out globlal concerns at the start of a milestone

+User stories are not particulary well suited for addressing global cross-cutting concerns such as capacity, performance and security.
+A good stategy for dealing with such issues is to have a separate discussion about global concern per milestone.
+Implementations constraints, resource limitations, operational requirements and licensing requirements all go in this category.
+Solutions :
+ - Pyramid of quality
+ -  FURPS+ mind map.
+(FURPS stands for functionality, usability, reliability, performance, supportability)

+Consider a checklist of expectations for global concerns such as usability or security.

+#### Prioritise according to stages of growth

+ In Lean Analytics, Alistair Croll and Benjamin Yoskovitz suggest a common growth model for successful products:
+ - Empathy: figuring out how to solve a real problem in a way that people will pay for
+ - Stickiness: building the right product to keep users around
+ - Virality: growing the user base organically and artificially
+ - Revenue: establishing a sustainable, scalable business model with the right margins in a healthy ecosystem
+ - Scale: growing the business

+You don´t have to go too far because you will have to write user stories depending on the situation on the stage of growth, _focus on critical objectives for the current stage_

+#### Prioritise using purpouse alignment